mozilla-services/walint/README.rst

     [walint]
     root = walint.tests.testapp.application
-    tests = walint.controllers.check_414
-            walint.controllers.broken_json

-    setup = walint.tests.test_script.setup
+    ; you can define controllers with an alias so they are easy to use multiple ; times
+    [controller:auth-basic]
-    teardown = walint.tests.test_script.teardown
+    location = walint.controllers.auth_basic

-    services = foo
+    params = foo bar
-               baz

-    [foo]
+    ; services defines paths and methods.
+    [service:bar]
-    path = /foo
+    path = /bar
-    methods = GET|POST|PUT
+    methods = GET|PUT|POST
-    setup = walint.tests.test_script.add_auth_header
-    teardown = walint.tests.test_script.cleanup_stuff

-    [baz]
+    [service:baz]
     path = /baz
-    methods = POST
+    methods = *

+    [test:testauth]
+    ; Test for basic authentication on bar and baz services =
+        bar GET
+        baz PUT|POST

+    controllers = auth-basic

+    ; singles are run only once (they get all the defined services ; as an argument and the configuration) singles = walint.singles.check_404

-Here, the `/foo` and `/baz` services will be tested against the tests listed in the `tests` configuraton key.
+Here, the `/bar` and `/baz` services will be tested against basic authentication, only for the specified methods.

 Once installed, WALint provides a `walint` CLI script you can use to invoke it::

     $ walint walint.cfg

-WALint can run against WSGI endpoints and real URLs.
+WALint can run against WSGI endpoints and real URLs, defined in the `walint` section, by the `root` key.
 If you specify a WSGI endpoint, you can also specify the `PYTHON_PATH` to use in the configuration.

 Writing Controllers
 ===================